mandarad/hyaline.systems-public/content/blog/ffmpeg-for-artists.md

 +++
-title = 'ffmpeg for artists: A cookbook for audio and video processing on the command line – with examples!' date = 2025-02-15 draft = false author = "Mads Kjeldgaard"
+title = 'ffmpeg for Artists: A Cookbook for Audio and Video Processing on the Command Line ... with Examples!' date = 2025-02-15 draft = false author = "Mads Kjeldgaard"